kwyse/personal-website/content/posts/hugo-one-week-in.md

 repository owner, which provides comment moderation.
 It's a really nice idea.

 The problem is that it the comments form does not look that great in Minimo.
 I spent some time tweaking it but form design is not my forte.
-I'd like to move to Staticman in the future if a designer will alleviate that burden from me ;) Suffice to say, the comments section took some time to investigate and play around with.
+I'd like to move to Staticman in the future if a designer will alleviate me of that burden ;) Suffice to say, the comments section took some time to investigate and play around with.

 The biggest pain point was TLS, and it could have been so easy!
 The lesson here